luojiahai/luojiahai/README.md

 👋 Hi there.

-- 🤗 My personality is INTJ.
+- 🤗 My personality is INTJ (Architect).
-- 🔭 I am a software developer.
+- 🔭 I am a software development engineer.
 - 🌱 I like eating, cooking, and grocery shopping.
 - 📫 How to reach me: `luo[at]jiahai.co`